 Another Member Of Music Royalty Dies With No Will

-Legendary singer, Aretha Franklin succumbed to pancreatic cancer at the age of 76 on August 16, 2018, and she was accorded funeral rites reserved for music royalty.
-At once humble and a diva, the Queen of Soul, who famously demanded respect, sadly died without a will.
+Legendary singer, Aretha Franklin succumbed to pancreatic cancer at the age of 76 on August 16, 2018, and she was accorded funeral rites usually reserved for heads of state.
+But the diva who famously demanded respect, sadly, died without a will.

-It's not uncommon for probate proceedings to result in public family infighting and stupid legal fees; music rights heighten the stakes avariciously.
-Prince, who died in 2016 without a will, reportedly led to bitter family disputes and revocation of a multimillion-dollar music deal.
+Probate proceedings have often resulted in public family fights and big legal fees, and music rights owned by an artist heighten the stakes and greed.
+The case of Prince, who died in 2016 without a will, has reportedly led to family disputes and revocation of a multimillion-dollar music deal.

 Instead of leaving a legacy defined on her own terms, Ms. Franklin's family is subject to a public probate proceeding, which can turn ugly.